Simulated Interactive Debugging: Concept: Simulated Interactive Debugging

 \paragraph{The Role of LLMs} This concept fits into a larger research endeavor of ours, where we aim to develop an active learning environment integrating APR through LLMs and other SE tools with interactive debugging.
 This concept is designed to provide interactive guidance to students, thereby enhancing their learning experience in programming.
 Furthermore, our concept exposes students to AI tools, in particular LLMs, in a guided and controlled way.
 LLMs can be deployed in various roles in this concept, e.g., to generate hints and explanations in natural language, as well as core technology for an interactive chatbot.
 Based on the generated artifacts from techniques like spectrum-based fault localization (SBFL)~\cite{fl_survey_tse2016}, static code analysis, symbolic execution, code synthesis and LLM prompting, we can set breakpoints automatically, identify relevant variable values, and highlight them for the students.
 Such a process can also be supported by Socratic questioning~\cite{alhossami_sigcse2024}.

 \paragraph{Workflow} The concept has two types of users: the students and the lecturers, although the main focus is on the students.
 Both user groups provide inputs and receive feedback.
 The lecturer provides the \textit{programming assignment}, the \textit{reference implementation}, and a test suite consisting of \textit{private} and \textit{public test cases}.
 The student provides a \textit{buggy solution} and (optionally) a set of custom test cases.
-There are three different use cases: (1) the primary use case is the assisted debugging (discussed in Section~\ref{sec:support-student}), (2) the test assessment for \textit{lecturers}, and (3) the test assessment for \textit{custom tests} from the student.
-The test assessment for \textit{lecturers} checks whether the given test suite is strong enough to catch errors and perform effective fault localization.
-This can be realized via mutation testing, and additional tests could be generated, e.g., via evolutionary test generation~\cite{evosuite_fse2011}.
-By offering additional features for the lecturer, our goal is also to increase confidence in the overall system, which is crucial for its successful deployment in programming courses.
-The test assessment for \textit{customs tests} from the student works with the idea that when the student submits custom tests, these can be executed against the reference implementation from the lecturer.
-If they fail on the reference implementation, they are flagged and can also be corrected (because the correct output for the inputs of such test cases could be extracted via the reference implementation).
-To help students, we also can propose new test cases to them, e.g., to explore certain boundary cases or to increase overall code coverage.
+There are three different use cases: (1) the primary use case is the assisted debugging, (2) the test assessment for \textit{lecturers}, and (3) the test assessment for \textit{custom tests} from the student.
+The test assessment for \textit{lecturers} checks whether the given test suite is strong enough to catch errors and perform effective fault localization, e.g., via mutation testing.
+The test assessment for \textit{custom tests} from the student works with the idea that when the student submits custom tests, these can be executed against the reference implementation from the lecturer.
+Failing test cases can be flagged and corrected; further, we can propose new tests, e.g., to explore boundary cases or to increase coverage.

-\paragraph{Deployment} Birillo et al.~\cite{birillo_ide2024} already argued that combining programming education with the usage of IDEs helps to familiarize students with industrial technologies.
-Building on top of this idea, our concept is envisioned to be developed as an IDE plugin.